Size Doesn’t Matter: Uncovering the Truth About Small Guard Dogs

 Not all small breeds make for good guard dogs – some are too friendly or lack the protective instincts necessary for the job.
 However, there are certain breeds that excel in this area due to their temperament or physical traits.

-See also The Best Big Dog Breeds For Kids
+See also What Are The Best Dog Wipes?

 For example, the Miniature Pinscher may only weigh around 10 pounds but has been known to fiercely defend its home from intruders.
 Ultimately though it’s important not just to rely on breed alone – even within the same breed there can be variations in temperament from one individual dog to another!